 There has never been a more opportune time for investors to do good.
 Addressing the child and youth behavioral health crisis is a moral and medical imperative and is key to ensuring we have the next generation of leaders needed to build a prosperous future for the state of Texas.
 Investors have the opportunity to mitigate this behavioral health crisis while investing in a market estimated to represent a \$26 billion opportunity by 2027.
 The Texas Tech University Health Sciences Center option alone offers a near-term multi-million dollar partnering opportunity for well-positioned tech partners, offering an entry point into the \$26 billion market opportunity.
 As the Surgeon General's advisory on the nation's youth mental health crisis poignantly articulates, "If we seize this moment, step up for our children and their families in their moment of need, and lead with inclusion, kindness, and respect, we can lay the foundation for a healthier, more resilient, and more fulfilled nation."
-If the children is the children in the children in the children in the children is the children in the chi child and youth behavioral health in Texas, we can shape the trajectory of the state and build a more healthy, resilient, and fulfilled future for Texas and ultimately for the nation.
+Likewise, by investing in child and youth behavioral health in Texas, we can shape the trajectory of the state and build a more healthy, resilient, and fulfilled future for Texas and ultimately for the nation.